Kubernetes includes experimental support for managing AMD and NVIDIA GPUs (graphical processing units) across several nodes.

-Report issues with this device plugin to NVIDIA/k8s-device-plugin.
+You can report issues with this third-party device plugin by logging an issue in NVIDIA/k8s-device-plugin.

 The NVIDIA GPU device plugin used by GCE doesn’t require using nvidia-docker and should work with any container runtime that is compatible with the Kubernetes Container Runtime Interface (CRI).
 It’s tested on Container-Optimized OS and has experimental code for Ubuntu from 1.9 onwards.

-Instructions for using NVIDIA GPUs on GKE are here
+Google publishes its own instructions for using NVIDIA GPUs on GKE .

 # Label your nodes with the accelerator type they have. kubectl label nodes <node-with-k80> accelerator=nvidia-tesla-k80 kubectl label nodes <node-with-p100> accelerator=nvidia-tesla-p100

-Specify the GPU type in the pod spec:
+With the Node Labeller in use, you can specify the GPU type in the Pod spec:

 apiVersion: v1 kind: Pod metadata: name: cuda-vector-add spec: restartPolicy: OnFailure containers: - name: cuda-vector-add # https://github.com/kubernetes/kubernetes/blob/v1.7.11/test/images/nvidia-cuda/Dockerfile image: "k8s.gcr.io/cuda-vector-add:v0.1" resources: limits: nvidia.com/gpu: 1 nodeSelector: accelerator: nvidia-tesla-p100 # or nvidia-tesla-k80 etc.